katali22/b88-dev-pratice/README.md

-This is just a test project!!
+This is an important project!! adding a second line now